Zjhao666/SIR-KBQA/README.md

 # StrucATT_KBQA

-This is the code for the paper:  **Improving Complex Knowledge Base Question Answering\\by Learning Question Structural Information**
+This is the code for the paper:  xxxxxx

 If you find this code useful in your research, please cite